Sherwin Williams Passive is a modern, cool toned gray paint color that works with a variety of decorating styles.

-What color is Sherwin Williams Passive?
+What Color is Sherwin Williams Passive?

 Sherwin Williams Passive is a pretty lighter gray color which can be fairly versatile in your home.
 The clue is in the name here, this paint color is subtle, relaxing and very passive!